reactive-python/reactpy-django/docs/src/features/components.md

             return HttpResponse("<div id='hello-world'> Hello World! <div>")
         ```

+??? warning "Limitations"

+    There are currently several limitations of using `view_to_component` that may be resolved in a future version of `django_idom`.

+    Please note these limitations do not exist when using `compatibility` mode.

+    - Requires manual intervention to change request methods beyond `GET`.
+    - Does not currently load any HTML contained with a `<head>` tag
+    - Has no option to automatically intercept local anchor link (ex. `#!html <a href='example/'></a>`) click events

 ## Django CSS

 Allows you to defer loading a CSS stylesheet until a component begins rendering.
 This stylesheet must be stored within [Django's static files](https://docs.djangoproject.com/en/dev/howto/static-files/).